-Mum shares powerful open letter to plane passenger annoyed by her crying toddler
+Mum shares powerful open letter to the plane passenger annoyed by her crying toddler

-A mum shared a powerful open letter calling out her fellow passenger on a plane who shamed her due to her tearful toddler.
+A mum has shared a powerful open letter calling out a fellow plane passenger.

 The mum explained that she was "very nervous" ahead of the trip, as it was the first time she was flying alone with her two-year-old daughter.

 In the post, which was shared on the Facebook group for parenting site Monstrosity, she recalled how the man in front of them made a series of "dramatic huffs and puffs" as they sat down, letting them know he was "annoyed by our very presence."

 And while she did everything she could to prepare for the trip, her little girl began to cry and scream as the airplane took off.